-Chapter 3 is dedicated to the rationalization of the catalytic activity difference for ORR between the most (Mn2O3) and the least active (MnOOH) oxides in alkaline media.
+Chapter 3 is dedicated to the rationalization of the catalytic activity difference for the ORR between the most (Mn2O3) and the least active (MnOOH) oxides in alkaline media.
 The capability of the conventional ab initio thermodynamics approach to explain the experimentally observed difference is addressed.
 Combined with the complementary quantum chemical calculations of activation barriers and MF-MKM, the relevance of the outer-sphere ORR mechanism is elucidated.
-It calls for the uncertainty quantification for all inherent sources in order to reliably determine whether ORR proceeds by the inner or outer-sphere pathways.
+The obtained results call for the uncertainty quantification for all inherent sources in order to reliably determine whether the ORR proceeds by the inner or outer-sphere pathways.

-Chapter 4 aims to elucidate the individual contributions of the carbon support and the perovskite oxide series $La{1-x}Sr_xCoO{3-\delta}$ (LSCO) in ORR by MF-MKM to understand the required complexity of the overall ORR mechanistic pathway, which should be capable to explain the synergistic effects in the carbon-supported perovskite composite systems.
+Chapter 4 aims to elucidate the individual contributions of the carbon support and the perovskite oxide series $La{1-x}Sr_xCoO{3-\delta}$ (LSCO) in the ORR by MF-MKM to understand the required complexity of the overall ORR mechanistic pathway, which should be capable of explaining the synergistic effects in the carbon-supported perovskite composite systems.

-Chapter 5 shows the framework for the ORR mechanism selection using not only the precision of the experimental data fitting within the MF-MKM but also the uncertainty quantification of the model parameters.
-The CNTs are used as the model system since they require simpler ORR reaction mechanisms to describe the ORR kinetics, being compared with the TMO/C or Pt/C materials.
+Chapter 5 shows the framework for the ORR mechanism selection using not only the precision of the experimental data fitting within the MF-MKM, but also the uncertainty quantification of the model parameters.
+CNTs are used as the model system since they require simpler ORR mechanisms to describe the ORR kinetics compared with TMO/C or Pt/C materials.